Hiking in the Great Smoky Mountains National Park

 Updated List of Trail Closures (as of January 8, 2018):

-Foothills Parkway (unfinished section) - the entire unfinished section between Walland and Wears Valley is now closed to all public use due to construction.
+Foothills Parkway (unfinished section) construction on the entire unfinished section between Walland and Wears Valley is now complete and the road is open to all public use.

 The following trails have had footlogs washed out, and in times of high water, the crossings might be very difficult and/or dangerous: